Adityas: Mentions in Hindu scriptures

 The Ādityas are one of the principal deities of the Vedic classical Hinduism belonging to the solar class.
 In the Vedas, numerous hymns are dedicated to Mitra, Varuna, Savitr, etc.

 In hymn 7.99 of the Rigveda, Indra-Vishnu produces the sun, his discus a vestige of his solar creation, equivalent to the sun.
-The Vishnu purana identifies the Discus chakra with the following: 'thoughts, like the chakra, flow faster than even the mightiest wind.'
+The Vishnu Purana identifies the discus Sudarshana Chakra with the following: 'thoughts, like the chakra, flow faster than even the mightiest wind.'

 The Gayatri mantra, which is regarded as one of the most sacred of the Vedic hymns is dedicated to Savitr, one of the principal Ādityas.
 The Adityas are a group of solar deities, from the Brahmana period numbering twelve.
-The ritual of Surya Namaskaar, performed by Hindus, is an elaborate set of hand gestures and body movements, designed to greet and revere the Sun.
+The ritual of Surya Namaskaram, performed by Hindus, is an elaborate set of hand gestures and body movements, designed to greet and revere the Sun.

 The sun god in Hinduism is an ancient and revered deity.
 In later Hindu usage, all the Vedic Ādityas lost identity and metamorphosed into one composite deity, Surya, the Sun.
 The attributes of all other Ādityas merged into that of Surya and the names of all other Ādityas became synonymous with, or epithets of, Surya.

 The Ramayana has Rama as a direct descendant of the Surya, thus belonging to the Suryavamsha or the Solar dynasty.
-The Mahabharata describes one of its warrior heroes, Karna, as being the son of the Pandava mother Kunti and Surya.
+Karna from the Mahabharata, is the son of the Pandava mother Kunti and Surya.

-The sun god is said to be married to the goddess Sanjnya.
+The sun god is said to be married to the goddess Sanjna.
 She is depicted in dual form, being both sunlight and shadow, personified.
 The goddess is revered in Gujarat and Rajasthan.

 The charioteer of Surya is Aruna, who is also personified as the redness that accompanies the sunlight in dawn and dusk.
 The sun god is driven by a seven-horsed Chariot depicting the seven days of the week and the seven colours of rainbow which are seen due to the dispersion by Surya's rays.